 Robin DiAngelo coined the term “white fragility” to describe the state in which even a minimum amount of racial stress becomes intolerable for white people, triggering a range of defensive moves.
+However, it is worth noting that many people of colour identified these power dynamics in racial dialogue before DiAngelo, whose financial profit from anti-racist work, as a white woman, has often come into question.
+Professor Derald Wing Sue's work on Race Talk and the Conspiracy of Silence is one such example.

 White fragility manifests itself through: